survivejs/maintenance-book/manuscript/packaging/02-anatomy.md

 You should point package `main` to a fully compiled version that's compatible with Node.

 Besides the source, you can consider distributing package *README.md* and *LICENSE*.
 Any metadata that's required by third-party systems, like Travis, can be safely skipped.
-Full documentation of the package doesn't have to be included as you can point to the package homepage through its metadata instead.
+Full documentation of the package doesn't need to be included as you can point to the package homepage through its metadata instead.

 W> Even though it's possible to tell npm what to exclude from `files` through `!src/*.test.js` kind of definitions, [using negation patterns is not recommended](https://github.com/npm/npm/wiki/Files-and-Ignores#details).
 Instead, you should use *.npmignore* and include `src/*.test.js` kind of pattern there.